• Skip to primary navigation

 Lunch: Leek and Mushroom Soup

-Kale and avocado salad in a bowl with lemon and water blurred in the background.
+Kale and avocado salad in a bowl topped with fresh sliced lemon.

 Dinner: Kale Avocado Salad